England, Scotland, Wales,

 LB: Ashley Cole

 Stuart Pearce was a club legend with Nottingham Forrest.
-He was the club's most capped international player.
+He was the club's most capped international player with 78 caps between 1987 and 1999.
 He played at the World Cup Finals in 1990 and the European championship in 1996 at home, where England had the best two results since the World Cup win in 1966.
-He also played for Wealdstone, Coventry City, Newcastle United, West Ham United and Manchester City,
+He also played for Wealdstone, Coventry City, Newcastle United, West Ham United and Manchester City.

 CB/DM/LB: Emlyn Hughes